Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 **Note:** This scenario involves investigating and updating the same file permissions as the ones in the **Manage authorization lab.**  You can revisit the lab to get screenshots to include in your portfolio document.
 If you choose, it's also possible to complete this activity without revisiting the lab by typing your commands in the template.

+## Access Supporting Materials
+The following supporting materials will help you complete this activity.
+Keep them open as you proceed to the next steps.

+To use the supporting materials for this course item, click the following links.

+The **Instructions for including Linux commands** document provides instructions and best practices for including samples of Linux commands in your portfolio activity.

+  * Link to supporting material: [Instructions for including Linux commands](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/III.%20Linux%20%26%20SQL/Instructions%20for%20Including%20Linux%20Commands.pdf)

+The **Current file permissions** document demonstrates how the file structure is built for this portfolio activity.
+The file permissions for each file or directory are also provided.

+  * Link to supporting material: [Current file permissions](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/III.%20Linux%20%26%20SQL/Current%20file%20Permissions.pdf)

+**Note:** It is recommended that you use the **Manage authorization** lab to complete this portfolio activity.
+If you’re revisiting the lab, using the **Current file permissions** document is optional because this file structure has already been created for you.

 ## Check File and Directory Details

 In the **Manage authorization** lab, check the permissions set for files and subdirectories in the **projects** directory.
 Make sure you display all permissions, including hidden files.
-Or, use the content of Current file permissions document to determine the current permissions.
+Or, use the content of [Current file permissions](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/III.%20Linux%20%26%20SQL/Current%20file%20Permissions.pdf) document to determine the current permissions.

 Describe the command you can use to check permissions in the **Check file and directory details** section of the **File permissions in Linux** template.
 From the lab, take a screenshot of the Linux command you used.
 Or, type this command directly into the template.